Paradise Garage: Physical space

 Paradise Garage derived its name from the building's origin as an early automobile parking structure.
 Its initial certificate of occupancy, dated March 26, 1925, identifies the architect of the two-story commercial building at 80-86 King Street as Victor Mayper.

 Michael Brody's imprint on the space began in 1977 with the club opening as 84 King Street Garage.
 After a year-long renovation, it officially became Paradise Garage on January 28, 1978.
 Among the improvements were a sprung dancefloor and custom sound system, developed by Richard Long of Richard Long & Associates (RLA).
 The club's main room layout and dancefloor were reportedly purpose-designed around the sound system, which is said to have been the best in New York City at that time and described by François Kevorkian as a "temple of music."

 The venue initially accommodated 750 patrons for the original dance floor which was later turned into the front lounge/gray room/glass lounge but a 1978 expansion when the main dance floor opened raised its legal capacity to 1,400 people.
 Brody then added a rooftop lounge in 1984 styled after the coastal shrubland and beachside villas of the nearby Fire Island Pines, where Brody owned a summer home.

 After 11 years of operation, The Garage's lease ended on October 1, 1987.
-The building later was adapted for use as truck depot by Verizon Communications.
+The building later was adapted for use as a truck depot by Verizon Communications.
 In April 2018, it was demolished and replaced by high-rise luxury condominiums.